Call Our Office Today 888.400.9318

 What happens in the foreclosure process?

 In Massachusetts, the foreclosure process typically begins once a homeowner falls behind on mortgage payments.
 After consecutive months of continuously missed mortgage payments, the bank or lending company may issue collection letters or calls, typically giving notice to the homeowner that payments have not been received.
-Lenders or banks reserve the right to cure a default, which gives a homeowner approximately 150 days to resolve mortgage debt.
-If a homeowner is unable to settle a debt, then the banks will send an acceleration notice, which essentially means that the balance of the entire loan is due.
+Under Massachusetts state law a mortgage borrower reserves the right to cure a default.
+A “Lender" or Mortgage Servicer will send a Notice to a Massachusetts borrower which will state that a homeowner/borrower has approximately 90 days to resolve mortgage debt arreagages, along with an acceleration notice that essentially means that the entire balance of the loan is now due [unless the arrearage is paid off and/or up to date within the 90 day window].
+Failing to ”cure" the arreage within this 90 day “right to cure” period starts the process below

 From there, the official foreclosure process begins, which typically involves the following steps: